percona/psmdb-docs/source/audit-logging.rst

 ==========================================

-By default, only authorization failures for the ``authCheck`` action are logged by the audit system.
+By default, only authorization failures for the ``authCheck`` action are logged by the audit system. ``authCheck`` is for authorization by role-based access control, it does not concern authentication at logins.

 To enable logging of authorization successes, set the ``auditAuthorizationSuccess`` parameter to ``true``.
+Audit events will then be triggered by every command, including CRUD ones.

 .. warning::

-   Enabling the ``auditAuthorizationSuccess`` parameter impacts the performance compared to logging only authorization failures.
+   Enabling the ``auditAuthorizationSuccess`` parameter heavily impacts the performance compared to logging only authorization failures.

-The ``auditAuthorizationSuccess`` parameter should be required if you want to filter CRUD operations in the audit log, because CRUD operations are logged under ``authCheck`` action.

 You can enable it on a running server using the following command::